-Over the last five-year planning period, the city of Greenville has continually added and rehabilitated many affordable housing units, which contribute greatly to the affordability of housing in the city.
-The demand for affordable housing continues to outpace supply, a condition exacerbated by a growing population of low-income individuals and families complicated by rising housing costs, adding to the housing cost burden.
+Over the last 5-year planning period the City of Greenville has continually added and rehabilitated many affordable housing units, which contribute greatly to the affordability of housing in the City.
+The need for affordable housing however continues to greatly exceed the level of activity to help residents who are low income.
+This will be an ongoing project for the City as many residents in the City continue to experience low incomes, rising housing costs and a general lack of affordability which results in housing cost burden.

-In past plans, the city identified the West Greenville Redevelopment Area (Census Tract 37137000701) as an area that has a high need for affordable housing.
-The majority of northwest Greenville has experienced higher levels of poverty than the rest of the city.
-R/ECAP tracts have persisted over several decades, which indicates the need to both improve conditions for residents and strategically to create affordable housing options elsewhere.
-The former can be addressed by improved transit, school supportive services and job training.
+In past plans, the City identified the West Greenville Redevelopment Area (Census Tract 37137000701) as an area that has a high need of assistance for the creation of affordable housing, however in general, the majority of northwest Greenville has experienced higher levels of poverty than the rest of the City.
+R/ECAP tracts have persisted over several decades, which indicates the need to both improve conditions for residents and strategically create affordable housing opportunities elsewhere.
+The former can be addressed by improved transit, school supportive services, and job training.
 The latter will result from increased development.